-The Wopstr M420 is a measurement handtool, created specifically for Seasons.
-It is available in the shop under the ‘Misc’ category and sells for 3500 euros.
+The MT 9 is a measurement handtool and is available in the shop under the ‘Misc’ category for 3500 euros.
 It is a very magical device, that can measure a wide varierty of objects and metrics.

 Usage is simple: activate the handtool by pointing at something nearby and holding the activation button (left mouse button or X button).
 The measurement will start, and the indicator will start to pulsate, showing it is measuring.
 When the measurement is done and has succeeded, a dialog will show with all the information it has.
 If it has failed it will show a red circle.
 This can be either because it can’t find anything near that can be measured, or it just behaves oddly (sometimes the Wopstr has issues finding its target.
 Not a surprise with such an advanced device).

-The Wopstr can measure a number of things that were not available to the farmer before its introduction.
+The MT 9 can measure a number of things that were not available to the farmer before.

 Both planted and ‘static’ trees (placeable trees are trees placed by the map maker) can be measured by the measurement tool.
 It might have difficulty with those ‘static’ trees though, as not much information is available.